Partita for 8 Voices

 PARTITA FOR 8 VOICES

-New Amsterdam Records is proud to announce the first-ever vinyl edition of Caroline Shaw's seminal Pulitzer Prize and Grammy Award-winning Partita for 8 Voices, performed by Roomful of Teeth.
-The album (pressed at 45 RPM and featuring artwork by DM Stith) will be released on November 18, alongside a digital-only EP of remixes created by Olga Bell, Lorna Dune, No Lands, Morgan Packard, Aaron Roche, and Violetness.
+The first-ever vinyl edition of Caroline Shaw's seminal Pulitzer Prize and Grammy Award-winning Partita for 8 Voices, performed by Roomful of Teeth.
+The album (pressed at 45 RPM and featuring artwork by DM Stith), is released alongside a digital-only EP of remixes created by Olga Bell, Lorna Dune, No Lands, Morgan Packard, Aaron Roche, and Violetness.

 Composed over three summers from 2009-2011, in collaboration with Roomful of Teeth during their residencies at the Massachusetts Museum of Contemporary Art (MASS MoCA), Caroline Shaw’s Partita for 8 Voices received the 2013 Pulitzer Prize in Music, and was nominated for a Grammy for Best Contemporary Classical Composition.
 It is the only Pulitzer awarded to an a cappella vocal work, and Shaw, a singer in the ensemble, is the youngest composer ever to receive the prize.